osg-htc/user-documentation/documentation/PATh/htc_workloads/submitting_workloads/quickstart.md

 ### Create an HTCondor submit file

 So far, so good!
-Let's create a simple (if verbose) HTCondor submit file.
+Let's create a simple (if verbose) HTCondor submit file by using a text editing program.
 Name it `tutorial01.submit`.

 	# Our executable is the main program or script that we've created
 	# to do the 'work' of a single job.